 - Are you afraid that it’s not fair to the children?
 Fine.
 If they like Daddy’s name, they can keep it.
 That doesn’t mean that you have to.

 - Are you afraid of change?
-If you survived a divorce, you’ve already experienced a lot of change.
+If you started over after a break up, you’ve already experienced a lot of change.
 You can handle it if you decide it’s something you want to do.

 How to Change Your Name After Your Divorce

 Contact your bank and other financial institutions, employer creditors, Department of Motor Vehicles, Social Security Administration (to request a new card – you shouldn’t have to change your Social Security number), doctor’s offices, insurance providers, Passport office (you’ll need a new passport), Voters Registration Office, IRS and state tax department (this can be done when you file your taxes), utility companies, public library, landlord or mortgage holder, and of course, family and friends.
 Don’t forget to update your will and any other legal documents.
-And, of course, be sure to let your family and friends know.
+And, of course, be sure to let your family and friends know that you’re changing back to your maiden name.

 Don’t be surprised if you get strange looks from some family and friends.
 They’ll get used to the change eventually.
 Or not.
 It’s your name – you deserve to choose one you love.